-The four first products have been retrieved from simultaneous observations of the IASI and AMSU instruments flying together onboard the Metop satellites using a non-linear inference scheme using Multi-Layer Perceptrons with 2 hidden layers.
-IASI hyperspectral observations in the thermal infrared at 7.7 $\mu$ m (resp.
-15 $\mu$ m), which are sensitive to both temperature and gas concentrations of CH4 (resp.
-CO2) are used in conjunction with microwave observations from the AMSU instruments, only sensitive to temperature, to decorrelate both signals (Crevoisier et al., 2009a, 2009b, 2013).
+As described in [D2], the four first products have been retrieved from simultaneous observations of the IASI and AMSU instruments flying together onboard the Metop satellites using a non-linear inference scheme based on neural networks.
+IASI hyperspectral observations in the thermal infrared at 7.7 $\mu$ m for CH4 or 15 $\mu$ m for CO2, which are sensitive to both temperature and gas concentrations of CH4 or CO2, respectively, are used in conjunction with microwave observations from the AMSU instruments, only sensitive to temperature, to decorrelate both signals (Crevoisier et al., 2009a, 2009b, 2013).
 The fifth product has been similarly obtained with AIRS and AMSU observations.

 Potential radiative systematic biases existing between simulations used in the inference scheme and observations are computed for each channel by averaging, over the instruments full years of operation, the differences between simulations and collocated (in time and space) satellite observations.
-The simulations are performed using the 4A/OP-2009 forward model (Scott and Chédin, 1981; https://4aop.noveltis.com/), which is based on the updated 2011 version of the GEISA spectroscopic database (available at https://geisa.aeris-data.fr/) (Jacquinet-Husson et al., 2011), and radiosonde measurements from the Analyzed Radio Soundings Archive database (available at http://ara.lmd.polytechnique.fr).
-IASI calibrated radiance spectra (level1c) are received through the EUMETCast near real time data distribution service via the French AERIS center (https://www.aeris-data.fr/).
+The simulations are performed using the 4A/OP-2009 forward model (Scott and Chédin, 1981), which is based on the updated 2011 version of the GEISA spectroscopic database (Jacquinet-Husson et al., 2011), and radiosonde measurements from the Analyzed Radio Soundings Archive database IASI calibrated radiance spectra (level1c) are received through the EUMETCast near real time data distribution service via the French AERIS center.

-The retrieved CO2 and CH4 integrated columns are weighted to the tropical mid-troposphere with peak sensitivity at about 230 hPa (~11 km), half the peak sensitivity at 100 and 500 hPa (~6 and 16 km), and no sensitivity to the surface.
+The retrieved $CO_2$ and $CH_4$ integrated columns are weighted to the tropical mid-troposphere with peak sensitivity at about 230 hPa (~11 km), half the peak sensitivity at 100 and 500 hPa (~6 and 16 km), and no sensitivity to the surface.
 Retrievals are performed over land and sea, by night and day (9:30 am/pm local time) for clear-sky only (no clouds, no aerosols).
-The CO2 retrievals are limited to the tropical region (30N:30S) because of the greater stability of the temperature atmospheric profile, which helps decorrelating temperature from gas in the observed radiances, yielding a much better precision compared to the extratropics.
+The $CO_2$ retrievals are limited to the tropical region (30N:30S) because of the greater stability of the temperature atmospheric